chipsalliance/verible/verilog/tools/ls/README.md

     - [ ] Take scope and type into account to only highlight _same_ symbols.
   - [ ] Provide useful information on hover
         ([#1187](https://github.com/chipsalliance/verible/issues/1187))
+  - [x] Find definition of a symbol even if in another file.
+  - [x] Find references of a symbol even if in another file.
-  - [ ] Find definition of symbol even if in another file.
+  - [ ] Find declaration of a symbol even if in another file.
         ([#1189](https://github.com/chipsalliance/verible/issues/1189))
   - [ ] Provide Document Links (e.g. opening include files)
         ([#1190](https://github.com/chipsalliance/verible/issues/1190))